 Quick Answer

 Confirmations go out by settlement date and must disclose capacity (agent equals commission, principal equals markup).
-Statements are quarterly minimum, monthly when there is activity.
+Statements are quarterly, monthly for penny stock or option-entry accounts.
 Only realized gains are taxable.
 Account transfers run through the Automated Customer Account Transfer Service on a 1-then-3 business-day clock, and records keep for lifetime, 6, 4, or 3 years.

-The whole unit on one sheet: what goes on a confirmation, how often statements go out, the transfer clock, and the retention periods the exam loves.
+The whole unit on one sheet: confirmation contents, statement frequency, the transfer clock, and retention periods.

-- Confirmations: written, sent to the customer no later than the settlement date, for every transaction.
-Must show trade date, settlement date, security, quantity, price, capacity, commission or markup/markdown, net amount, and accrued interest on debt.
+- Confirmations: written, sent no later than the settlement date, for every transaction.
+Must show trade date, settlement date, security, quantity, price, capacity, commission on agent trades, net amount, and accrued interest on debt.
+Markup/markdown disclosure is narrower: corporate and agency debt, non-institutional customer, same-day offsetting trade.

 - Capacity: agent (broker) = commission; principal (dealer) = markup or markdown.
 A firm cannot act as both in the same transaction.